 Recent magnetic studies of Shatsky Rise found linear magnetic anomalies covering the entire plateau, leading to the conclusion that the plateau was formed by seafloor spreading (Huang et al., 2018; Sager et al., 2019).
-Geochemical studies indicated that Shatsky Rise rocks have compositions of enriched MORB (Sano et al., 2012) and formed with higher percentage (15%-23%) of partial melt than MORB (Husen et al., 2013; Heydolph et al., 2014).
+Geochemical studies indicated that Shatsky Rise rocks have compositions of enriched MORB (Sano et al., 2012) and formed with higher percentages (15%-23%) of partial melt than MORB (Husen et al., 2013; Heydolph et al., 2014).
 Plate reconstructions imply that Ontong Java Plateau also formed at or near a spreading ridge (Mahoney and Spencer, 1991; Taylor, 2006) with high degrees of partial melting (30%) (Fitton and Godard, 2004).
-Magnetic anomalies over Valdivia Bank imply that it also formed by spreading at the Mid-Atlantic Ridge (Thoram et al.,

-2019; Sager et al., 2021).
-Evidence for the involvement of MORB in the EMI-type basement lavas, however, is not obvious (Hoernle et al., 2015; Homrighausen et al., 2019).
+Magnetic anomalies over Valdivia Bank imply that it also formed by spreading at the Mid-Atlantic Ridge (Thoram et al., 2019; Sager et al., 2021).
+Evidence for the involvement of MORB in the EMI-type basement lavas, however, is not obvious (Figure F13).
 Thus, geochemical studies of Valdivia Bank lavas can provide improved knowledge of the process by which oceanic plateaus form in conjunction with spreading ridges.
-If olivines are recovered, they can be used as geothermometers to infer the temperature of melting.
+Olivines can be used as geothermometers to infer the temperature of melting.
 Major and trace elements can be used to infer percentages of partial melting involved in forming the basalts.